openpitrix/dashboard/README.md

 Wanna send us a pull request?
 You can fork this repo, making your improvement.

-We are happy to see you :)
+We are happy to see you :smiley: